Iztaccihuatl

-The name "Iztaccíhuatl" is Nahuatl for "White woman", reflecting the four individual snow-capped peaks which depict the head, chest, knees and feet of a sleeping female when seen from east or west.
+The name "Iztaccíhuatl" is Nahuatl for "White (like salt) woman", reflecting the four individual snow-capped peaks which depict the head, chest, knees and feet of a sleeping female when seen from east or west.
 Iztaccíhuatl is to the north of its twin Popocatépetl, to which it is connected by the high altitude Paso de Cortés.
 Depending on atmospheric conditions Iztaccíhuatl is visible much of the year from Mexico City some 70 km to the northwest.
-The first recorded ascent was made in 1889, though archaeological evidence suggests the Aztecs and previous cultures climbed it previously.
+The first recorded ascent was made in 1889, though archaeological evidence suggests the Mexica and previous cultures climbed it previously.
 It is the lowest peak containing permanent snow and glaciers in Mexico.

 Geology

 The summit ridge of the massive 450 km3 volcano is a series of overlapping cones constructed along a NNW-SSE line to the south of the Pleistocene Llano Grande caldera.
 There have been andesitic and dacitic Pleistocene and Holocene eruptions from vents at or near the summit.
 Areas near the El Pecho summit vent are covered in flows and tuff beds post-dating glaciation, approximately 11,000 years ago.
 The most recent vents are at El Pecho and a depression at 5,100 m along the summit ridge midway between El Pecho and Los Pies.